syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Converter-Settings.md

 ### Auto

 Gridlines will not be rendered in the output PDF document, when display style is selected as **Auto**.
 Its default value is Invisible.
-The following code snippet explians how to select **Auto** display style for gridlines.
+The following code snippet explains how to select **Auto** display style for gridlines.

 {% tabs %}
 {% highlight C# %}